Allen-Bartley/personal-portfolio/README.md

 ## 📺 My Tech Journey

 Born in 1982, I grew up alongside the rise of consumer computing.
 As a kid, I explored BASIC on our Atari system and played *Carmen Sandiego*, *Oregon Trail*, and *Frogger* on our Apple IIc.
-In the early 2000s, I was hooked on TechTV classics like *The Screen Savers* and *Call for Help*.
-These experiences built my intuition for hardware, troubleshooting, and systems integration.
+I also carried a **Royal DM70NX electronic organizer** through middle and high school—a flip-top device with a QWERTY-style keyboard, memo pad, scheduler, and calculator.
+It was my first hands-on experience with portable digital organization, sparking an early interest in modular systems and structured data long before smartphones.

+In the early 2000s, I became a regular viewer of TechTV staples like *The Screen Savers* and *Call for Help*, learning troubleshooting methods and watching hardware builds unfold in real time.
+I later picked up a **brick-style Nokia phone** on a TracFone prepaid plan—indestructible and iconic, but prone to misdials from inside a pocket, sometimes consuming nearly all my minutes.
+To solve that, I upgraded to a **clamshell flip phone**, which prevented accidental dialing and shaped how I thought about physical design and user experience in mobile tech.

 From swapping out GPUs to building my first PC from scratch, I learned by doing.
 Today, that same mindset guides my network mapping, AI deployment, and continuous certification journey.
 Technology isn’t just what I use—it’s what I grew up with, and what I continue to shape. 🔧📼🧠

 ---